-Acronym Term Explanation - Aggregates Sand, gravel, and crushed rock (known as primary aggregates), mineral waste such as colliery spoil, industry wastes and recycled materials (known as secondary aggregates), and such material as construction and demolition waste (recycled aggregates).
-Aggregates are used in the construction industry to produce concrete, mortar, asphalt, etc. - Agricultural waste Only a small proportion is subject to waste land use planning system or waste management licensing.
+Acronym Term Explanation - Secondary Aggregates These are usually by-products of other industrial processes not previously used in construction.
+Secondary Aggregates can be further sub-divided into manufactured and natural, depending on their source.
+Examples of manufactured secondary aggregates are pulverised fuel ash (PFA) and metallurgical slags.
+Natural secondary aggregates include china clay sand and slate aggregate (Source: WRAP website). - Waste Hierarchy A hierarchy of approaches to waste management, with prevention the most preferred approach, followed by preparing for re-use, recycling, other recovery, and finally 'disposal' (Annex C, NPPF).
+AAP Area Action Plan A type of Development Plan Document focused upon a specific location or an area subject to conservation or significant change (for example major regeneration).
 AD Anaerobic Digestion A process in which biodegradable material is encouraged to break down in the absence of oxygen.
 Waste is broken down in an enclosed vessel under controlled conditions, resulting in the production of digestate and biogas.
-AMR Authority Monitoring Report A report that presents an analysis of existing ('saved') policies, progress on the Local Development Scheme (see below) noting if any adjustments to the scheme are needed, and updating relevant data.
-C&I Commercial and Industrial Waste Commercial waste originates from premises used for trade or business (e.g., shops and offices) or for the purposes of sport, recreation, or entertainment.
+AMR Authority Monitoring Report A report that presents an analysis of existing ('saved') policies, progress on the Local Development Scheme (see below) noting if any adjustments to the scheme are needed and updating relevant data.
+C&D Construction and Demolition Waste Waste arising from the construction, repair, maintenance, and demolition of buildings and structures.
+Although often described as inert, that can be misleading as C&D waste may include material such as timber, metal, plastics, paper and paint, which need to be separated out if the waste is to be re-used, e.g. as inert fill, or if disposed of at a site licensed only for inert waste.
+C&I Commercial and Industrial Waste Commercial waste originates from premises used for trade or business (e.g. shops and offices) or for the purposes of sport, recreation, or entertainment.
 Industrial waste comes from factories or premises used in connection with public transport (land, water, or air), supply of gas, water, electricity, and sewerage, postal or telecommunications services.
-C&D Construction and Demolition Waste Waste arising from the construction, repair, maintenance and demolition of buildings and structures.
-Although often described as inert, that can be misleading as C&D waste may include material such as timber, metal, plastics, paper, and paint, which need to be separated out if the waste is to be re-used, e.g., as inert fill, or if disposed of at a site licensed only for inert waste. - Composting A biological process which produces a bulk reduced, stabilised residue known as compost.
-Compostable wastes include the putrescible part of refuse e.g., food scraps and garden wastes, sewage sludge, manure, and organic processing residues.